wigy/chronicles_of_grunt/README.md

 * Test for `dist` task.
 * Show *Not Yet Done* section from `README.md` with `todo`.
 * Pre-defined libraries can now have 'needs' attributes, which inserts listed libs before itself to the resolved file list.
+* Simplified handling for external, where list like ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.

 ### Not Yet Done